Root Chakra Symbol

 • Vetiver dispels negativity and restlessness

-Root Chakra Meaning & Healing Stones
+Root Chakra Healing Stones

 Stones believed to positively influence the root chakra are Bloodstone, Jasper and Red Coral.
 Other stones connected to root chakra meaning and function are Carnelian, Tiger’s Eye and Obsidian.
 Bloodstone is a specific form of Jasper, originally called the Sun Stone and later Christ’s Stone, symbolizing the blood of Christ.
 In other traditions, this stone is associated more generally with blood as the fundamental energy of life.